Brainwyrms: Background

 The characters and events of Brainwyrms draw heavy inspiration from the history of the gender critical movement in the 2010s and early 2020s.
 Real-world British newspapers such as The Times and The Guardian are mentioned throughout the text, as is their alleged complicity in providing a platform for transphobic bigotry.
 J. K. Rowling, an English author that publicly aligned herself with gender critical figures in the late 2010s, shares several similarities with Jennifer Caldwell, the primary antagonist of the novel.
 Caldwell's best-selling book series about "a little girl and her witch friends," an innuendo of Rowling's Harry Potter series, made her a billionaire.
 Prior to her involvement in the gender critical movement, Caldwell was lauded for using her wealth to found a charity for sick children; an allusion to Lumos, a charity founded by Rowling in 2005.
 In Part Two, there is a reference to "an old sitcom about men working in an IT department."
 This is an allusion to The IT Crowd, a sitcom by the Irish gender critical activist Graham Linehan.
 Frankie, the transgender protagonist of the novel, describes her transition as "irreparable damage," a play on the title of Irreversible Damage by the American journalist Abigail Shrier.

 Reception

-On Goodreads, Brainwyrms has an aggregate rating of 3.73 out of 5.
 Megan Milks of The New York Times reviewed the book positively, calling it "smart, seething social horror that is forthright in its use of fiction to react to real-world terrors."
 Paula Lacey of The Skinny gave the book 4 stars out of 4, describing it as "an eviscerating exploration of queer dating and shame."
 Josh Hanson of FanFiAddict gave a critical review: "In the end, the allegory feels as weak as a biting internet comment, [...] and the ideas are finally not very interesting.
 Rumfitt’s analysis of TERF ideology as sexual fetish offers little more than warmed-over Freudianism."